chrislzm/BackInStock/RestApi/README.md

 6. Use "gradlew bootRun" to compile and run, or "gradlew build" to build an executable JAR file

 For more instructions on running the REST API as a service, or if you are having trouble executing the JAR file, see: https://docs.spring.io/spring-boot/docs/current/reference/html/deployment-install.html

+# RunniUng

+Compile and run the application using `./gradlew bootRun`

+Build the JAR file using `./gradlew build` then run the JAR file using `./build/libs/RestApi-0.0.1-SNAPSHOT.jar`
+* Please note that the JAR file is "executable" because we have enabled the "executable" option in build.gradle.
+If this does not work on your system, feel free to remove this from build.gradle and execute the application with the command `java -jar build/libs/RestApi-0.0.1-SNAPSHOT.jar`